-Understanding your audience is marketing 101 – but knowing exactly how your product can benefit your audience in a market oversaturated with competitors takes a little more finesse.
+Understanding your audience is marketing 101 – but knowing exactly how your product can benefit your audience, in a market oversaturated with competitors, takes a little more finesse.

 That's where market segmentation comes in.
 This is the process of carefully analyzing your target audience, and segmenting that broad market into defined clusters based on a range of factors and traits.
-The objective is to help you better understand – and meet – your audience's needs, so you can refine and optimize your marketing campaigns while attracting the right kind of customer.

 In this comprehensive guide, we take a deep dive into the topic of market segmentation.
 We'll explain the different types of segmentation used by marketers; explore its benefits; and expand on how it relates to subjects like targeting, messaging, and positioning.